 General and administrative expenses consist primarily of professional fees, director fees, stockholder-related expenses, overhead insurance, acquisition-related costs for investments no longer being pursued, and other miscellaneous expenses.
-General and administrative expenses increased during the current year, primarily due to an increase in professional fees (driven by higher legal and accounting fees), additional costs expensed related to amending our Current MetLife Facility, and an increase in stockholder-related expenses related to the listing of the Series C Preferred Stock on Nasdaq.
-This increase was partially offset by a decrease in acquisition-related costs for investments no longer being pursued.
+General and administrative expenses decreased during the current year, primarily due to a decrease in professional fees and acquisition-related costs for investments no longer being pursued, as well as additional expenses incurred in the prior year related to amending our MetLife facility and listing the Series C Preferred Stock on Nasdaq.